Leonard-The-Wise/OpenSceneGraph/src/osgPlugins/osgjs/Readme.md

 ## DISCLAIMER

 This plugin was made for educational purposes only.
 If you are a student or enthusiast ainimg to improve, feel free to use this plugin.
-Otherwise, I do NOT endorse piracy.
-Making models requires a good amount of time, talent and effort, and such are to be rewarded.
+Otherwise, making models requires a good amount of time, talent and effort, and such are to be rewarded.
 So, please, buy the models you'll effectively use and support your 3D artists.

 Also, this software is provided 'as-is', that means no warranties whatsoever.
 This is a WIP.
 And also, you shall not pay for it.
-It is free software, no one should be selling it.
+It is free software, no one should be selling it!
+However, if you'd like to support me, you may [buy me a coffe](https://www.buymeacoffee.com/theillusionist).

 ## INSTRUCTIONS